geddy/geddy/docs/zh-cn/guide/cli.md

 *Options*

 - `--realtime, -rt`: When generating or scaffolding, take realtime into account
-- `--pug, -j`: When generating views this will create Jade templates (Default: EJS)
+- `--pug, -j`: When generating views this will create Pug templates (Default: EJS)
 - `--handle, -H`: When generating views this will create Handlebars templates (Default: EJS)
 - `--mustache, -m`: When generating views this will create Mustache templates (Default: EJS)
 - `--swig, -s`: When generating views this will create Swig templates (Default: EJS)